January 10, 2015

-at the newly remodeled Visitor Center at Lake Sonoma.
+at the remodeled Visitor Center at Lake Sonoma.

 Lake Sonoma Park Headquarters, 3333 Skaggs Springs

 California Department of Fish and Wildlife permit specialist

 $50 donation (payable at time of Registration) includes

 Continental Breakfast - Classroom Curriculum - Incubator

 Handbook - Resources CD - and new Videos